Abhinav1004/ApniDukaan/README.md

 5. Integrate Payment Gateway to Project
 6. Generate PDF Invoices and send it to customer email
 7. Discount Coupons on products
-8. Translating the web page  to another language
+8. Option to translate the web page to another language
-9. Recommending Similar Products
+9. Recommending Similar Products based on previous purchases

 # Installation